Position

 How to become a Automation Manager?

-1. Earn a relevant degree: Obtain a bachelor's degree in engineering, computer science, or a related field.
+1. Earn a Relevant Degree: Start with a bachelor's degree in engineering, computer science, or a related field.
+This provides the foundational knowledge needed for automation.

 How long does it take to become a Automation Manager?